PhilTanner/wppt-emailer/README.txt

 ## License

-This project is licensed under the GPL3 License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the GPL3 License - see the [LICENSE](LICENS) file for details